jerryhgladinet/docs/admin/source/chapter03.rst

 By default, it works out of box using the default email service with the Cluster Server's customer support email address as the sender.

-It is recommended that the SMTP service being setup to use your own SMTP service to send out emails.
+It is recommended that the SMTP service be setup to use your own SMTP service to send out emails.

 In the Authenticate User field, if your SMTP service doesn't require authentication, you can put dummy email in the field.